Iris Lam Chen: Diversity, Sinology and Anti-racism

 As part of the approach to diversity in favor of human rights, Iris has also been researching sinology since 2012.
 Her project "Genealogical Cartographies of Chinese Migration in Costa Rica: A Reidentification of Costa Rican Ethnicity" investigates the interconnections among Chinese families in Costa Rica to promote the elimination of xenophobia against the Chinese-descendant community, through the deepening of Costa Rican ethnicity due to its genealogical links with the Chinese migration in Costa Rica that dates back more than 165 years.

+As a researcher in Sinology, she is a member of the Latin American Academic Network for Sinological Studies, and a collaborator with the Program for the Recovery of the Historical Memory of Chinese Migration in Costa Rica (PREMEHCHI), both academic initiatives of the University of Costa Rica.